telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 # Context Providers
 The Orion context broker, as explained in [the User & Programmers Manual](http://fiware-orion.readthedocs.io/en/master/index.html), supports the concept of context providers.
 In short, when for an update/query, an entity/attribute is not found, Orion checks its list of registrations (ngsi9) and if found there, a request is forwarded to a Context Provider.
-This Context Provider is found in the field `providingApplication` of the `struct ContextRegistration` that is part of the registration request `RegisterContextRequest`.
+The IP, port and path of the Context Provider is found in the field `providingApplication` of the `struct ContextRegistration` that is part of the registration request `RegisterContextRequest`.

 ## Forwarding of Update Requests